apache/pulsar/site/docs/1.18/applications/JavaClient.md

 ```

 {% include admonition.html type='warning' content="
-You should always make sure to close your producer, consumer, and client when no longer needed:
+You should always make sure to close your producers, consumers, and clients when they are no longer needed:

 ```java
 producer.close();